Authorized Representatives

 An NA authorized representative cannot be any of the following:

-●A retailer involved in the acceptance of NA
+A retailer involved in the acceptance of NA

-●A provider of prepared meals for the homeless when they are representing a homeless participant
+A provider of prepared meals for the homeless(g) when they are representing a homeless participant

-●A state agency employee involved in the issuance of NA, unless authorized in writing by the Region Program Manager (RPM)
+A state agency employee involved in the issuance of NA, unless authorized in writing by the Region Program Manager (RPM)

-●Someone disqualified from receiving NA for an IPV during their disqualification period
+Someone disqualified from receiving NA for an IPV during their disqualification period

 NOTE When no one else is available to act as an authorized representative, the person serving an lPV disqualification may act as the authorized representative.
-This must be attested to by the PI on the Application for Benefits (FAA-0001A) form, the Authorized Representative Request (FAA-1493A) form, or the Request for Authorized Representative (C034) notice.
+This is required to be attested to by the PI on one of the following:

 The PI is not required to be present at the NA interview when the NA authorized representative conducts the interview on behalf of the PI.